Atroooo/Transcendence/README.md

 Final project for the Commun Core at the 42 School.
 Made with @neoff69 and @JulesLaisne

 This project aims to create a dockerized website that allows users to set up an account, see statistics, play games of Pong and also play tournaments.
+The tournament are saved on the ETH blockchain.
 The project was coded mainly in Python using Django and Javascript.
 I also trained an AI to play Pong against the player using Python (pygame and NEAT library).